-Matt Christman of the popular podcast ChapoTrapHouse, describes 'Dudes Rock' as, "an application of the dialect to gender relations."
-He goes on to say that dudes rock is meant for men aged 25-40, who are online too much, and who are probably but not necessarily white.
+Matt Christman of the popular podcast ChapoTrapHouse describes 'Dudes Rock' as, "an application of the dialect to gender relations."
+He goes on to say that dude's rock is meant for men aged 25-40, who are online too much, and who is probably but not necessarily white.

 Hear Christman talks at length about dudes rock with Jacobin's Connor Kilpatrick.

-In 2013, Sheryl Sanberg's best selling book, Lean In: Women, Work, and the Will to Lead started a movement known as the Girl Boss movement, which told women they could empower themselves and other women by climbing the ranks of corporate America, a fable which seven years later would we unwritten.
+In 2013, Sheryl Sanberg's best-selling book, Lean In: Women, Work, and the Will to Lead started a movement known as the Girl Boss movement, which told women they could empower themselves and other women by climbing the ranks of corporate America, a fable which seven years later would be unwritten.

-Urban Dictionary posted a dude rock entry on April 3rd, which vaguely implies the movement is about dudes ricking, which is it, but leave out some crucial information.
+Urban Dictionary posted a dude rock entry on April 3rd, which vaguely implies the movement is about dudes rocking, which is it but the entry leaves out some crucial information.

 Dudes rock https://t.co/cNnn6yylvV— Alex WRLDWIDE Kellar (@TheTowerSkin) September 9, 2020